Integration Framework Version 2 – Essentials (Update May 2019)

 In this blog, I would like to describe the concept of the integration framework version 2.0 and how it works.

-To get an overview about integration and the integration framework in general, please refer to the Central Blog Integration Framework for SAP Business One (B1if) – Central Blog
+To get an overview about integration and the integration framework in general, please refer to the Integration Framework for SAP Business One (B1if) – Central Blog

 As described in the central blog, the integration framework version 2 is a new, alternative approach for the creation of integration scenarios and has been added with SAP Business One 9.3 PL04.
-It is called the integration framework 2.0 for SAP Business One and provides possibilities to run integration content for multiple customers in the cloud.
+It provides possibilities to run integration content for multiple customers in the cloud.

 The version 2 model offers an Integrated Development Environment (IDE) to develop scenarios.

 Good to Know about Version 2 and Version 1

 – Both versions are available in the same installation, automatically

 – They have different URLs to access them

 – They are independent of each other